myappsngames/SNHU-CS360-Journal/README.md

-# SNHU CS360: Mobile Architecture & Programming
+# SNHU CS360: Mobile Architecture & Programming Journal

 #### Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?